October 1, 2021

 Vaccination, Self-Screening and Suspected COVID-19

-All staff members and students must “self-screen” for possible COVID-19 symptoms every day before coming to the Kollel.
+All staff members and students must be fully vaccinated (2 doses) before entering our premises.
+In addition one must “self-screen” for possible COVID-19 symptoms every day before coming to the Kollel.
 (A COVID-19 Self-Screen checklist will be provided as an attachment to our school information package.
 A screening information sheet must be filled in when entering the building).
-As of June 15 we will be offering covid 19 antigen testing in addition to screening.
+As of September 1 we will be offering covid 19 antigen testing in addition to screening.

 Any students or staff members who are experiencing symptoms consistent with COVID-19 must seek medical attention which may include getting tested at a COVID-19 assessment centre.
 (It is a free service; the person being tested should remember to bring his Ontario Health Card.)